|

 country.
 Sent late last summer, the letter has caused anxiety

+within the USDA.
 This Spring, the agency will consider enacting stronger regulations

 covering puppy mills as well as examining ways in which their